MongoDB vs MySQL: A Comparative Study on Databases

 While sharding in MongoDB is standardized, database architects should keep in mind the following considerations:-

-- Carnality – Choose a shard key which is easy to split later if a database size is exceeding chunk size.
+- Carnality – Choose a shard key which is easy to split later if the database size is exceeding chunk size.

 - Distribution – Sharding key should spread in a uniform distribution to avoid unbalanced design.